Johnn13/johnn13.github.io/index.md

 ## About Me

 I am currently a first year Ph.
-D. candidate at the College of Software, Nankai University, advised by my insightful supervisor Prof. Yongqian Sun and Prof. Shenglin Zhang.
-I received Master’s degree in Computer Science from the College of Computer Science and Software at Shenzhen University in 2024.
+D. candidate at the College of Software, Nankai University, advised by my insightful supervisors [Prof. Yongqian Sun](https://nkcs.iops.ai/yongqiansun/) and [Prof. Shenglin Zhang](https://nkcs.iops.ai/shenglinzhang/).
+I received my Master’s degree in Computer Science from the College of Computer Science and Software at Shenzhen University in 2024.
 Previously, I received my Bachelor’s degree in Software Engineering from the School of Computer Science at Zhuhai College, Beijing Institute of Technology in 2021.

 ## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+- **AI for Operations:** Failure Detection, Root Cause Analysis, and Failure Prediction
+- **Wireless Systems and Networking:** LPWAN, LoRa

 ## News